ahupp/python-magic/README.md

 ### Windows

-The DLLs that are bundled in the Windows wheels are compiled by @julian-r and hosted at https://github.com/julian-r/file-windows/releases.
+The DLLs that are bundled in the Windows wheels are compiled by @julian-r and are hosted at https://github.com/julian-r/file-windows/releases.

 For ARM64 Windows, you'll need to compile libmagic from source.

 ### OSX

-The Mac wheels are compiled on GitHub Actions using `macos-11` runners.
+The Mac wheels are compiled with maximum backward compatibility.
 For older Macs, you'll need to install libmagic from source:

 ```sh
 # homebrew